So you're going on the road!

 Check out this Woman's Day article highlighting some of the healthiest foods at popular fast food and casual restaurants.

-Leave a comment below with some things you do to eat healthy on the road.
+Leave a comment below with your own tips for eating healthy on the road.
 I saw some recommendations to bring your spiralizer??